Rotary Drill Operators, Oil and Gas

 - Maintain records of footage drilled, location and nature of strata penetrated, materials and tools used, services rendered, and time required.

-- Maintain and adjust machinery in order to ensure proper performance.
+- Maintain and adjust machinery to ensure proper performance.

-- Start and examine operation of slush pumps in order to ensure circulation and consistency of drilling fluid or mud in well.
+- Start and examine operation of slush pumps to ensure circulation and consistency of drilling fluid or mud in well.

 - Locate and recover lost or broken bits, casings, and drill pipes from wells, using special tools.